iheart2code/iheart2code.github.io/_work/2015/reach.md

 - Development lead
 - QA lead, crash analysis, bug resolution
 ---
 Lock screen replacement and notification widgets to control the devices in a connected home.
-The app is currently in development and we are [working towards a release](http://www.iwantreach.com/) on the Google Play store.
+The app has been [released as a beta](https://play.google.com/store/apps/details?id=com.iwantreach) on the Google Play store.

 #### Supported devices